March for Life Pilgrimage

 Who should attend the Diocesan March for Life Pilgrimage?

-Because the Diocese has only been allotted 500 tickets this year, parishes and schools are required to stay as consistent as possible with the 1 adult per 8 youth ratio.
+Because the Diocese has a limited amount of tickets, parishes and schools are required to stay as consistent as possible with the 1 adult per 8 youth ratio.
 Adult chaperones may be placed on a waitlist to ensure as many youth/young adults can attend as possible.

 Where is the Diocesan March for Life Pilgrimage and what is the schedule?